andrewt0301/hse-acos-course/docs/part1ca/05_MacrosBranchesArrays/lecture.md

 * Data segment and data directives (`.byte`, `.half`, `.word`, `.space`, `.align`, `.ascii`, `.asciz`).
 * Load and store instructions and their use for accessing static data.
 * Macros (directives `.macro`, `.end_macro`, `.include`, and `.eqv`)
-* Examples of programs processing static arrays stored in the data segment.
+* Examples of programs processing static variables stored in the data segment.

 #### Examples: